Is Ai-da really an artist or an artistic stunt?

 Ai-da is a humanoid robot with mechanical arms and artificial intelligence being entitled as the first AI artist.
 But is she really?

 Exhibited in St John’s College at the University of Oxford during the summer of 2019 was a collection of works by Ai-da.
 The exhibition, justly named Unsecured Futures was composed of paintings, sculptures, drawings, and poems.
-The art exhibition was a success and earned Ai-da around 1 million pounds worth of artwork.
+The art exhibition was a success and earned the project around 1 million pounds worth of artwork.

-Ai-da’s name and traits are inspired by Ada Lovelace, an English mathematician, and the first person to write a computer program 100 years before the invention of the modern computer.
+The humanoid’s name and traits are inspired by Ada Lovelace, an English mathematician, and the first person to write a computer program 100 years before the invention of the modern computer.